OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/manual/sortview.md

 ## Page navigation {#page-navigation}

-You can directly go to any page within your project.You could do a number of things here:
+You can directly go to any page within your project.
+You could do a number of things here:

 1. Select the the Row range (Rows per page) display.